jdcrecur/quilk-cli/README.md

 ## To use quilk-cli

-This installs a sleton app pre-configured with webpack, express and nunjucks tpl engine.
+This installs a skeleton app pre-configured with webpack, express and nunjucks tpl engine.
 Plus a few other extra goodies.
 ```
 quilk-cli install-light
 ```
 Full with eventually house everything from auth to email to event queing system to socket connection options.
+The app is now pre-configured with user authentication.
+Just install, quilk and webpack it then start the app.
+The default app will display a pretty login form, a register form then once logged in a simple api tester.
 ```
 quilk-cli install-full
 ```

-Up next, preconfigured mongo database with user model and email authentication with passportjs.

 This displays the help available for quilk-cli... although there is only these 2 commands at the moment :)
 ```